RenderToolbox/VirtualScenesEngine/README.md

 The goal of VirtualScenesEngine is to leverage our VirtualScenesAssets into myriad virtual scenes that we can manipulate, render, and analyze.

-Assimp/mexximp helps us load, manipulate, and interrogate our assets.
-This is mostly mesh geometry.
+Assimp/mexximp helps us load, manipulate, and interrogate our mesh geometry assets.
 Assimp/mexximp also helps us combine multiple assets into one struct and add things like lights and cameras.

 So, one leverage factor comes from re-combining assets to produce various mexximp structs.